The honest answer, up front

 Construction obligation — you cannot hold a YEIDA plot vacant indefinitely

 YEIDA residential plot allottees are required to begin and complete construction within timelines set by the authority.
 This is not optional.
 For an NRI abroad, this means you must organise construction — either through a trusted Power of Attorney and a builder you have vetted, or through a turnkey construction management service.
-Holding the plot indefinitely as raw land without building on it puts you in non-compliance with YEIDA's own conditions of allotment.
+Holding the plot indefinitely as raw land without building on it puts you in non-compliance with YEIDA’s own conditions of allotment.
 Factor construction cost and timeline into your total investment calculation from the outset.
-The build timeline for a Vidastu-managed construction project on the YEIDA corridor is 10–16 months from design finalisation through handover.
+The build timeline for a Vidastu-managed construction project on the YEIDA corridor is typically 10–16 months from design finalisation through handover — an indicative range, not a fixed timeline.

 No rental income in the early years — this is a capital appreciation thesis, not a yield thesis